alecabrera27/US_Educational_Funding/README.md

 ## Analysis phase

+### Machine Learning Model

 Now that the initial data exploration was completed, the team discussed and came to a consesus to utilizean unsupervised machine learning model.
 The team decided to utilize an unsupervised machine learning model as the outcomes are not known for the dataset itself.

-Further, as the team was interested in understanding higher vs. lower performing schools, the team decided to utilize K-means clustering.
+The team was interested in comparing the funding and expenditure statistics that may have resulted in higher and lower test scores.
+We could have just split the data set by their test scores alone and compared the other statistics.
+However, we recognize that there are more factors that influence the test scores than we have in our data set which could skew our comparison.

 With this in mind, in order to determine the number of clusters to utilize, the team created an elbow curve:

 ```
 inertia = []